 For use only by compilers.
-Signals an error.
+This directive causes the assembler to signal an error.
 Any compiler frontend that detects an error condition puts this directive in the input stream.
-When the assembler encounters a .err directive, it quietly ceases to assemble the source file.
+When the assembler encounters a .err directive, it issues an error message and ceases to assemble the source file.
 This prevents the assembler from continuing to process a program that is incorrect.